FooDeas/raspberrypi-ua-netinst/README.md

     # Root options
     rootpw=raspbian           # Sets password for root.
 To disable root, also set root_ssh_pubkey empty. root_ssh_pubkey=          # Sets public SSH key for root login.
 The public SSH key must be on a single
-                              #   line, enclosed in quotes
+                              #   line, enclosed in quotes.
     root_ssh_allow=1          # Set to 0 to disable ssh password login for root.

     # User options